Aware of Love

 The Life-Blood of Prayer

 Jesus is here to change the world.
 Are we?
 Do we think he or we should be up to something less?
-That social dynamic is powered by, inspired by prayer.
+Change is powered by prayer.
 In this Sunday’s Gospel, Jesus tells of a widow who will not be wearied by an unjust judge.
-Be persistent, “pray always.”
-Be in communion … Continue reading “The Life-Blood of Prayer”
+Be persistent, “pray always.” we can be in communion with Real … Continue reading “The Life-Blood of Prayer”